-Join us for a panel discussion on the British monarchy’s use of mass media from the 1930s.
-This event focuses on a new book by Edward Owens: The Family Firm: Monarchy, Mass Media and the British Public, 1932-52, published in November 2019 by the University of London Press.
+A panel discussion on the British monarchy’s use of mass media from the 1930s.
+This event focuses on a new study by Edward Owens: The Family Firm: Monarchy, Mass Media and the British Public, 1932-52, published in November 2019 by the University of London Press.

 This event will consider the forms of media adopted, public reactions to new media, changing images of the royal family, and the role of the media in restoring trust in the monarchy.

-Joining Edward to discuss his book and its themes are the modern British historians, Professor Heather Jones (UCL), Professor Philip Williamson (Durham), and Professor Jo Fox (IHR).
-They'll also consider more recent developments in the complex relationship between the royal family and the British media.
+Joining Edward to discuss his book and its themes are the modern British historians, Professor Heather Jones (UCL) and Professor Philip Williamson (Durham).